Pricing

 Competitor Analysis SEO Tool for AI Visibility in 2026

-A competitor analysis SEO tool reveals the keywords, backlinks, and content strategies your rivals use to outrank you — so you can close gaps and capture traffic they’re already winning.
+Quick answer: A competitor analysis SEO tool reveals the keywords, backlinks, and content strategies your rivals use to outrank you, so you can close gaps and capture traffic they’re already winning.
 As of 2026, these tools have evolved far beyond basic keyword tracking.
 The best options now integrate AI-powered insights, real-time SERP monitoring, and even visibility data across AI search platforms like ChatGPT and Perplexity.

 What You’ll Learn